scastiel/book-pr/manuscript.md

 You might realize that some information is missing in your comments, or that you found the answer to your question when continuing the review.
 It’s also the best time to check that your tone is right (see [9.
 Use the right tone in your comments](#use-the-right-tone-in-your-comments)).

 A code review is too important to let misunderstanding be part of it.
-Each of your comment should be meaningful and —if asking for a change— give proper information to the submitter about how to fix the issue.
+Each of your comments should be meaningful and —if asking for a change— give proper information to the submitter about how to fix the issue.

 # Approve the PR when the submitter made all the changes you asked